2018 - DEPOP & THE LONDON MARATHON

 2019 - present, SUPPORTING CONSERVATION & EDUCATION

 So, the present!
 After a couple of years trading at some awesome festivals and spending lockdown running the business out of my parents house in the Northamptonshire countryside, I now have a Rhimani studio!
-Our studio is based in Wimbledon where the items are handmade in-house.
+Our studio is based in South London where the items are handmade in-house.